AxonIQ/reference-guide/axon-server/administration/cluster-template.md

 ### Export/Generator

-In order to avoid mistakes while writing with cluster configuration we implemented export button that will generate cluster template file based on current cluster configuration.
+In order to avoid mistakes while writing a cluster configuration file, we have implemented an export button that will generate a cluster template file based on current setup.

 ![Cluster Template export button location](/.gitbook/assets/cluster-template-export-button.png) _Location of export button at Settings page_